 Since the program began in 2004, all of its fellows have gone on to successful careers as diabetologists and have published articles in national peer review journals.
 Diabetes Fellows train and work alongside other diabetes related specialists including endocrinologists, cardiologists, nephrologists, podiatrists, ophthalmologists and wound care specialists.
+In addition, Fellows will participate in the following: weekly didactivs, scholaship to attend the ADA post graduate course and the ADA scientific session, and a one-week rotation at the Joslin Diabetes Center.
 At the completion of the Fellowship, physicians will have new expertise and insight to manage diabetes in a systematic manner and be will recognized as leaders in diabetes care.

 Candidate selection is a competitive process and based on prior academic performance, a comprehensive interview process and recommendations from supervising faculty/attending physicians.
 Fellows receive an annual stipend, excellent benefit package and an assistant professor appointment at the Ohio University Heritage College of Osteopathic Medicine.

-OHIO UNIVERISTY IS AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER
+OHIO UNIVERSITY IS AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER

 High Priority is placed on the creation of an environment supportive of women, minorities and persons with disabilities.
 We seek candidates with a commitment in working effectively with students, faculty and staff from diverse backgrounds.